yiisoft/assets/docs/asset-manager.md

 #### Allowed asset bundles

 `$allowedBundleNames` - List of names of allowed asset bundles.
-If the names of allowed asset bundles were specified, only these asset bundles or their dependencies can be registered and received.
+If the names of allowed asset bundles were specified, only these asset bundles, or their dependencies can be registered and received.
 If the array is empty, then any asset bundles are allowed.

 ```php